Interview: Grant Bradley – Presenter

 It was great.
 I found the atmosphere of the studio to be very relaxing – and I was surrounded by enthusiastic and professional people who obviously liked what they were doing.

-Q: Do you think Rossiter & Co will be a good company to work for?
+Q: Do you think Studio Rossiter will be a good company to work for?

 A: Absolutely.
 Just look at the front page and see how many clients they have!
 I think I’ll have a lot of opportunities to grow with them.